Shinsplat/ComfyUI-Shinsplat/README.md

 	Also note that it doesn't matter where you place directive code, it will be removed and your prompt will be restructured without it.

-Lora Loader
+LoRA Loader

     When I first started making pictures with SD I didn't realize how important the keywords, or "trigger words", would be and neglected to copy them for later use.
     Since then I've amassed quite a few models and was unable to figure out how to use them without going back to the source, if I was able to even find it, and get the information from there.
-So I copied the lora loader node and added some code to it that will examine the header of the safetensor file and spit out the key words, or phrases, that were used during training.
+So I copied the LoRA loader node and added some code to it that will examine the header of the safetensor file and spit out the key words, or phrases, that were used during training.
 There's, often times, more key-words/phrases in the header than what was exposed to the